In this guide, I am going to cover the $size operator in MongoDB.

 }

-Matching Embedded Array Fields with the $size Operator in MongoDB
+Example 2: Matching Embedded Array Fields Using $size Operator in MongoDB

-This is an interesting one.
-Here in this example, we are operating on an array field that is embedded inside a document.
-We want to look for all those documents that have an array field called moreUses which is embedded inside additionalDetails field, with the size of 2.
+This is an interesting one, although a little complex.
+In this example, we are operating on an array field that is embedded inside a document.

 > db.drones.find( { "additionalDetails.moreUses": { $size: 2 } } ).pretty()